sigoden/htte/README.md

   }
 ```

-Then hest verify the reponse, it generates some assetion from the res field.
+Then htte verify the reponse, it generates some assetion from the res field.

 - response data must have user object
 - user object have properties email, username and token; no more properties nor less.